pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

 * The static calls to `Pimcore\Google\Analytics` still work, but are discouraged.
 Please use `Pimcore\Analytics\Google\Tracker` directly instead.
-* Calling `Pimcore\Google\Analytics::getCode()` with a `$config` object is not supported anymore.
-Please use the tracker directly if you need to build the code for a specific site.
 * The Google trackers in the Ecommerce Framework now have a dependency on the new Tracker service.
 To make the change more backwards compatible, the dependency is injected via a dedicated setter method which is marked as `@required` to support autowiring.
 If you have a custom tracker implementation inheriting from the core Google ones and don't use autowiring